Alpharetta Paralysis Injury Lawyers

 In addition to the above damages, if the court finds that the at-fault party was acting recklessly, willfully, with malice, or with conscious disregard for the consequences in causing the accident, a jury may also award punitive damages.
 Punitive damages are meant to punish the at-fault individual.

-Contact an Alpharetta Paralysis Injury Attorney
+Contact an Alpharetta Paralysis Injury Lawyer

 Paralysis injury cases are notoriously complicated.
 There may be several negligent parties and they also often require a knowledge of not only the law, but of medical care, costs, and future cost projections as well.